chrislemus/online-courses-webapp/README.md

 3. `npm start`  -  runs app in http://localhost:5000/.

 ## Operation
-Browse business listings in the sites main landing page.
+All courses are available in the main landing page.

-View all reviews for a certain business by clicking `view all` text link under the business name.
+Account will be required to create and manage all personal courses.
+Once a course is created and saved, the course will be pubicly available.

 ## Live Preview
 [Check out the live demo here!](https://www.chrislemus.io/project-demo/4)